Physical Therapy Baltimore, MD

 The road to recovery can take a considerable amount of time and is dependent upon a regimented physical therapy plan.

 Paralysis is often one of the results of a stroke.
-During the first phase of recovery, the physical therapy plan will include working with the area with the paralysis keeping those muscles stimulated and toned, help prevent stiffness, and maintain circulation.
-In doing so, if and when function is returned to those areas, it may be easier for a patient to regain movement.
+During the first phase of recovery, the Baltimore physical therapy plan will include working with the area of paralysis to keep those muscles stimulated and toned, help prevent stiffness, and maintain circulation.
+In doing so, if and when the function is returned to those areas, it may be easier for a patient to regain movement.

 - Do your homework!
 A Maryland physical therapist can work with you while you are with them, however, follow their instructions and do the exercises necessary to help you regain mobility.